the-mama-ai/billie-stats-visualizer/README.md

 6. In container: `python -m jupyter notebook --ip=0.0.0.0`
 7. Follow instructions in terminal to open notebook in browser.
 8. Follow instructions in notebook.

+Note: for now, you need to have billie running locally (and checkout the branch `api_expansion_generic_value` first) before the notebook can be used.